Irresistible Ibiza holidays in 2017 / 2018

 You’ll find plenty of places to tuck into proper Balearic grub on Ibiza.
 Spanish tapas, including patatas bravas (fried potatoes with a spicy sauce), tortilla (omelette), gambas (prawns) and pulpo (octopus).
 Local specialities include seafood, particularly dorada (gilt-head bream), merluza (hake) and all kinds of shellfish.
 Try the fideù, a variation of paella made with tiny noodles instead of rice.
 Traditional country restaurants will serve meat, fish and vegetables a la brasa (barbecued on a hot brazier): pork, lamb and rabbit are all common.
 Cured sausages are a classic on the Balearic islands, particularly sobrasada, which is spiced with paprika.
 Local desserts and pastries include flan (a caramel custard) and ensaïmades (a circular pastry dusted with icing sugar).

-Ibiza’s fantastic beaches will keep kids of all ages happy and with the wide choice of family-friendly resorts and all inclusive hotels, Ibiza holidays make for a cheap family holiday in 2018.
+Ibiza’s fantastic beaches will keep kids of all ages happy and with the wide choice of family-friendly resorts and hotels, Ibiza holidays make for a cheap family holiday in 2018.
 Younger kids will enjoy making sandcastles and jumping shallow waves, while older kids can try out a whole range of water sports, such as paddle boarding or kayaking.

 Other attractions include the Aguamar water park in Playa d’en Bossa, which has slides and wave pools, the unusual aquarium, which is located in an underground cave in Sant Antonio and Acrobosc, a treetop adventure circuit in Santa Eulalia.
 You’ll find several go-karting tracks and bowling alleys, and the Hippy Markets in Es Cana are perennially popular.
-Boat rides are always a hit with the whole family: take your pic from the glass-bottomed boat tours, visits to the Es Vedra nature reserve (on an island) or even dolphin-watching tours.
+Boat rides are always a hit with the whole family: take your pick from the glass-bottomed boat tours, visits to the Es Vedra nature reserve (on an island) or even dolphin-watching tours.

 For a great family holiday to Ibiza, we recommend Cala Llonga which is laid back and cheerful, Cala Tarida which is chilled out but with all the facilities you might need, and Es Cana, with an ideal balance between beaches and a buzzing family-friendly strip.